MonashNovaRover/nova/src/ros/rover/README.md

 	- Open3D is great
 - Beging Planning Stage 1

 -------------------------------------------------

 ### Stage 1: MVP [22/11/2021 - 18/12/2021]

-Build an MVP over a 3 week period starting (officially) 22th November:

 The MVP is both a significant step up from the 2021 ARC system, but also not so feature packed that it's unachievable.
 For many of the components below, there is relevant code from our ARC 2021 package which can be re-purposed (noting that it will need to be converted to ROS-2 and Python3).

 **MVP Components:**